wuspy/portal_calendar/README.md

 The build_font.py script will take in TrueType or OpenType fonts and output a bitmap font rendered at the specified size to a C header file.
 Look at [build_fonts.sh](resources/build_fonts.sh) for usage examples.
 Unlike for the images, I haven't included the source fonts in this repository because they are the original, proprietary fonts used in the Portal games.
 If you want to rebuild those fonts, it's up to you to find them online.

 # Changelog

+### 12/XX/2023

+* Add the ability to setup the calendar through a web app instead of changing the firmware and re-flashing.

 ### 4/18/2023